Peace44/PatientSync/README.md

 # PatientSync

-**PatientSync** is a comprehensive healthcare application developed as part of a software engineering job screening exercise.
+**PatientSync** is a small healthcare app developed as part of a software engineering job screening exercise.
 It combines an ASP.NET Core backend (.NET 8, C#) with a dynamic React front-end (TypeScript, Vite) to manage patient data.
 Key features include real-time data synchronization via SignalR, user authentication with cookie-based auth (with potential extension to Single Sign-On using OpenID Connect), and a background service that simulates real-time alarm updates.

 ---